Frequently Asked Questions

 file for secure credential management.ngrok

-(Note: For published documentation_ consider replacing this ASCII diagram with an image for consistent rendering across different platforms.)
+(Note: For published documentation_ replace this ASCII diagram with an image for consistent rendering across platforms.)

 Final Outcome:

-By the end of this guide_ you will have a functional Node.js application capable of:
+By the end of this guide_ you'll have a functional Node.js application capable of:

 /webhooks/status